 Ruth King has practiced Vipassana since 1992.
 Mentored by Jack Kornfield and influenced by the non-dual teachings of Tibetan Buddhism, Ruth teaches at insight communities nationwide and the UK.
 She is a guiding teacher at Insight Meditation Community of Washington and is a core teacher in Spirit Rock Meditation Center's Dedicated Practitioner Program.
 Ruth designed the Mindful of Race Training : A Stimulus for Social Healing & Leadership, the 8-week course Mindfulness Practices for Living Well, and is the author of Healing Rage and The Emotional Wisdom Cards.

 Tempel Smith teaches Mindfulness, Insight and Metta meditation with an emphasis on Buddhist psychology and mind-body awareness.
 He spent a year as a monk in Burma with Sayadaw U Pandita and Pa Auk Sayadaw.
 Tempel organizes the Dedicated Practitioner Program (DPP) and Living Dharma retreats for Spirit Rock and teaches classes in the East Bay.

-The program fee includes five residential retreats and is based on a sliding scale.
-Time payment arrangements and limited scholarship support are available to help with payment of fees.
-Actual fees will be posted on the application, which will be downloadable from this page when it is available on June 15, 2016.
+The Program fee includes five residential retreats and is based on a sliding scale.
+Payment plans are available for all levels of the sliding scale.
+Scholarship support is available to help with payment of fees but it will be limited.
+Actual fees will be posted on the application, which will be downloadable from this page when it is available on June 15, 2016 after 12 noon PST.